 Steaming your cup has several advantages over boiling.
 For starters, you don’t have to use your cookware to sterilize your cup.
 In fact, you don’t have to take your cup into the kitchen at all!
 This is especially great if you share a house with other people and you don’t love the idea of them seeing your menstrual cup on the stove.
 The steamer has the appearance of a small humidifier or diffuser, and can be tucked away in the corner of your bathroom counter when not in use.

 When it’s time to sterilize your cup, simply place it in the steamer with 5ml of water, replace the cover, and push the button.
-Your cup will be sanitized in 3 minutes while you put on your makeup or brush your teeth.
+Your cup will be sanitized in 1-3 minutes while you put on your makeup or brush your teeth.
 No more worrying about burning your cup if you forget about it on the stove!
+The more water you add to the steamer, the longer it will run.

-The next time you get your period, pop your cup back into the steamer for another 3 minutes, and it’ll be good to go.
+The next time you get your period, pop your cup back into the steamer, and it’ll be good to go.

 Sterilizing your menstrual cup is key to extending the life of your cup as well as making it safe to use.
 One of the best features of a menstrual cup is that it can safely be worn for up to 12 hours (this does depend on your flow as well.)
 With this in mind, a quick wash during the day is just fine… remember, we’re shooting for a low-stress, low maintenance period!